Why UX comes last on most web teams

 Yes, people want the information and services that are *on* your website.
 But the website itself?
 Forget it.

 Your users don't give a damn about your website.
 Why would they?
-Most websites are painful.
+Most websites are disasters.

-If our users could get what they need any other way, we'd never see them again.
+If our users can get what they need any other way, we'll never see them again.

 Labels: ,